-Referring now to FIG. 3, in order to access system computer 12 from an account user computer 10, the user navigates to a system website via the Internet, e.g., <vdatacom.com>, <vdataoffice.com>, <vdatanetworks.com>.
-After reaching 60 the system website, the account user clicks on a login button, and a login screen 30 appears on user's display 18, having been generated by system computer 12.
-The user enters his or her user name 34 and password 36, and then selects the enter button 38 to transmit this data to the system computer 12 for 65 verification.
+Referring now to FIG. 3, in order to access system computer 12 from an account user computer 10, the user navigates to a system website via the Internet using the Internet URL bar 32, e.g., <vdatacom.com>, <vdataoffice-.com>, <vdatanetworks.com>.
+After reaching the system 10 website, the account user clicks on a login button, and a login screen 30 appears on user's display 18, having been generated by system computer 12.
+The user enters his or her user name 34 and password 36, and then selects the enter button 38 to transmit this data to the system computer 12 for verification.
 This submission of the login and password information can be encrypted using conventional means.
-Other 6 verification means can be used in lieu of or in addition to the user name and password, for example, the system software can be programmed to check and verify the serial numbers of component parts or other encrypted data unique to the system user computer.
+Other verification means can be used in lieu of or in addition to the user name and password, for example, the system software can be programmed to check and verify the serial numbers of component parts or other encrypted data unique to the system user computer.